| Coyote, Turtle, the Ark and the

 or conflicting ideas from European traditions ranging from Greek

 and Roman cultures through Judiac and Christian religions.
+The exhibition may include 6 or

 more large tapestry-form paintings.
 In each, related beliefs and